Traqu/DayZ-Editor-Solutions/README.md

 ![result](https://github.com/TraquPjatk/DayZ-Editor-Purifier/assets/101177758/2a4a11fe-fc00-4072-8b9f-d1c94fc037e5)

-This can be copied over to `mapgrouppos.txt` in your server directory.
+This can be copied over to `mapgrouppos.xml` in your server directory.

 ---